Is copyright confusing to you? Get some clarity by understanding its history and purpose.

 Intellectual property is the term used for rights – established by law – that empower creators to restrict others from using their creative works.
 Copyright is one type of intellectual property, but there are many others.
 To help understand copyright, it is important to have a basic understanding of at least two other types of intellectual property rights and the laws that protect those rights.

-- Trademark law generally protects the public from being confused about the source of a good, service, or establishment.
+Trademark law generally protects the public from being confused about the source of goods and services.
 The holder of a trademark is generally allowed to prevent uses of its trademark by others if the public will be confused.
 Examples of trademarks are the golden arches used by McDonald’s, or the brand name Coca-Cola.
 Trademark law helps producers of goods and services protect their reputation, and it protects the public by giving them a simple way to differentiate between similar products and services.

-Other types of intellectual property rights include trade secrets, publicity rights, and moral rights as a few examples.
+Other types of intellectual property rights include trade secrets and publicity rights as a couple examples.

 For a brief introduction to the different types of intellectual property, watch the 3-minute video How to register a Trademark (Canada): Trademarks, Patents and Copyrights – What’s the Difference?